newfies-dialer/newfies-dialer/docs/source/contributing.rst

 Members of our community need to work together effectively, and this code of conduct lays down the ground rules for our cooperation.

-Please read the following documentation about how the Newfies Project functions, coding styles expected for contributions, and the community standards we expect everyone to abide by.
+Please read the following documentation about how the Newfies-Dialer Project functions, coding styles expected for contributions, and the community standards we expect everyone to abide by.